-Lateral ankle injuries are among the most common pathologies across the lower part of the body, accounting for up to 25 percent of all musculoskeletal injuries, according to Podiatry Today.
+Lateral ankle injuries are among the most common pathologies across the lower part of the body, accounting for up to 25 percent of all musculoskeletal injuries.
 These injuries range from minor to serious sprains that lead to discomfort and instability.
 When a lateral ankle injury can no longer be effectively treated with physical therapy, Drs.
 Rachel Balloch and Danielle Butto may recommend surgical lateral ankle stabilization to tighten your ankle ligaments and improve your stability.
 At Advanced Foot & Ankle Specialists in Hartford County, CT, our doctors combine their extensive background with the latest techniques to provide patients with long-lasting relief and improved mobility.

 Symptoms of a Lateral Ankle Injury